zeee1only/fpdf2/docs/Development.md

 _Pull Requests_ submitted must pass all those checks in order to be approved.
 Ask maintainers through comments if some errors in the pipeline seem obscure to you.

+### typos
+[typos](https://github.com/crate-ci/typos) is a handy CLI tool to detect & auto-fix [typos](https://en.wikipedia.org/wiki/Typographical_error) in source files.
+Installation is relatively straightfoward ([read the docs](https://github.com/crate-ci/typos?tab=readme-ov-file#install)).

+This tool is invoked in our CI pipeline.
+If it fails, you should either:
+* auto-fix the errors detected by invoking `typos --write-changes`
+* add an exclusion rule to `.typos.toml`

 ### Release checklist
 1. complete `CHANGELOG.md` and add the version & date of the new release
 2. bump `FPDF_VERSION` in `fpdf/fpdf.py`.